katebell1987/KBB_project/README.md

 - Used custom perl script written by CCN to filter variants
 - Remove SNPs where more than 134 individuals are missing data
 - Remove SNPs where mean sequence depth is more than 2 SD the mean for all sequences
-- Remove SNPs within 2 base pairs of each other - will likely change this after doing a few preliminary entropy runs
+- Remove SNPs within 5 base pairs of each other

 | VCF flag | Values | Explanation |
 |---|---|---|